About this detailed guidance

 The Council explained that the requester confirmed that he had received information from one of the organisations.
 It therefore considered that the requester was likely to already hold the requested information.
 The Council also confirmed that it had published various related reports prior to the request, which fulfilled its obligation to make environmental information available.
 The Council also considered it relevant that the requester had made 83 requests to the Council in the previous 12 months and had placed an extensive burden on the Council.

 The Commissioner considered that a charge of £75 was likely to represent a significant cost to a requester.
-She noted that the request was for correspondence with third-party organisations about a substantial development project, including information about the water cycle for the impacted area.
+They noted that the request was for correspondence with third-party organisations about a substantial development project, including information about the water cycle for the impacted area.
 The Commissioner therefore considered that the information had wider public value beyond the complainant’s own immediate interest.
 The Commissioner considered that the Council’s justification for the charge was based on the requester’s identity and a similar charge would not be applied to another requester for the same information.
 The Commissioner determined that this could not be considered fair and therefore the charge was unreasonable.

 In decision notice FER0763266, Folkestone and Hythe Council received a request for the agendas and minutes of meetings with the Kent Planning Officers Group.
 The Council confirmed to the complainant that some of the information was available, subject to a charge of £325, and it refused to comply with the remainder of the request under regulation 12(4)(b).
 The Commissioner considered that as the requested information was regarding planning across the county, it was likely to have a wider public value beyond the complainant’s own immediate interest.
-She also recognised that the charge of £325 was likely to represent a significant cost to the requester and would represent clear deterrent effect.
+They also recognised that the charge of £325 was likely to represent a significant cost to the requester and would represent clear deterrent effect.
 The Commissioner determined that the charge was not reasonable and therefore the Council could not apply this charge to providing the requested information.

 Regulation 9 of the EIR requires public authorities to provide advice and assistance to members of the public trying to access environmental information.
 If you are considering charging for supplying information, you should advise the requester if it is possible for them to view the information on-site at no cost.
 The Code of Practice on EIR, issued by DEFRA, supports this: